cristianscheid/multi-client-tcp-chat/README.md

 ## Description

-This project is a simple, terminal-based, multi-client TCP chat server built using the C programming language and the SDL (Simple DirectMedia Layer) library, specifically the SDL_net module.
+This project is a simple, terminal-based, multi-client TCP chat built using the C programming language and the SDL (Simple DirectMedia Layer) library, specifically the SDL_net module.
 Clients can connect to the server, send and receive messages, and communicate in real time.

 ## Features